IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 You should expect an HTTP 200 ("OK") response and JSON indicating the database ID and Persistent ID (PID such as DOI or Handle) that has been assigned to your newly created dataset.

+.. note:: Only a Dataverse account with super-user permissions is allowed to include files when creating a dataset via this api.

 Import a Dataset into a Dataverse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~